 “When God gives us a vision . . .He doesn’t show us the whole picture up front,” Von Dohlen said.
 “He does it in stages so we won’t get overwhelmed.
 And He does it on His time, not ours.”

-The mission of the John Paul II Life Center is to help build a Culture of Life structured on the Catholic faith through pro-life medical care and educational programs.
+The mission of ST John Paul II Life Center is to help build a Culture of Life structured on the Catholic faith through pro-life medical care and educational programs.

-The vision of the John Paul II Life Center is to:
+The vision of ST John Paul II Life Center is to:

 - Successfully operate a pro-life medical clinic that provides wellness, prenatal, delivery, and postnatal care for women, expectant mothers and babies.